 That said, as I discovered when I took the ferry from Puerto Montt to Puerto Natales in March 2018, the experience of the journey is what you’re paying for.

-What I was surprised to learn when I was making my way back up the Carretera Austral (a highly recommended alternative which I discuss in my guide to Chile’s finest road trip), is that an alternative to the shorter route exists – and it’s much cheaper.
+What I was surprised to learn when I was making my way back up the Carretera Austral (a highly recommended alternative which I discuss in my guide to Chile’s finest road trip), is that an alternative to the shorter route exists – and it used to be much cheaper.

 Why?
 The traveller I met who had taken the route said that because of the extra stops in the boat’s itinerary further north of Puerto Chacabuco, it actually gets far closer to the shoreline.
 As a result, he saw Magellanic penguins, whales, dolphins and sea lions.

-Admittedly this price doesn’t include food and the accommodation is less comfortable.
-But there is a small cafeteria on board, you can easily bring all the food you need with you, and there’s nothing stopping you from curling up in a corner of the boat on the floor and getting a proper kip.
-All in all, it’s actually surprisingly good value.
-Yes, I imagine it also gets quite busy in high season but it still sounds like an affordable option.
+This price doesn’t include food and the accommodation is less comfortable; there is a small cafeteria on board, you can easily bring all the food you need with you, and there’s nothing stopping you from curling up in a corner of the boat on the floor and getting a proper kip.
+When prices were half what they are now, I used to think it was surprisingly good value.
+Now, I would recommend taking the Navimag ferry to Puerto Chacabuco as it’s faster and while it is slightly more expensive, this includes a night in a bed plus three meals.

 The longer ferry from Puerto Montt to Puerto Natales